-The ITAC Hub in New Zealand is hosted by the Centre for Arts and Social Transformation at the University of Auckland.
+The ITAC Hub in New Zealand is hosted by the Centre for Arts and Social Transformation at the University of Auckland (CAST).
 The Centre works in partnership with artists, educators, academics, policy makers, and communities carrying out practice-based research on the possibilities of the arts for social transformation.
 The Centre seeks more just and equitable worlds, understanding that central to critical citizenship and participatory democracy, the arts accept and disrupt the chaos of post normal times, awakening our senses to the joy and wonder of becoming more fully human.

 On our first day together in Oslo at ITAC6, New Zealand Hub Leader, Professor Peter O’Connor from the Centre for Arts and Social Transformation at The University of Auckland, took to the mainstage to lead a joy filled workshop for our plenary.